History of FC Basel (1965–2000): Eightieth, double with Swiss League Cup

 Basel were beaten by Újpesti Dózsa 2–0 in the first leg of the first round of the 1972–73 European Cup away from home in the Ferenc Szusza Stadium.
 The return match was on 27 September 1972 in St. Jakob Stadium.
 Basel won 3–2, the goals coming from René Hasler (65) and Walter Balmer (75 + 83), but they were beaten 4–3 on aggregate.
-In the 1972 Cup of the Alps Basel played twice against Olympique Lyonnais, losing the away tie, winning at home game.
+In the 1972 Cup of the Alps, Basel played twice against Olympique Lyonnais, losing the away tie but winning the home game.
 They played twice against Bordeaux, winning the away game but losing the home game, but because Bordeaux won their other two games they continued to the final.